SET-IITGN/TracerSET/README.md

 TracerSET presents these perspectives in a single environment where:
 - runtime execution is step-by-step,
 - static representations are computed as a single pass over the program,
-- and these views are presented together to support program comprehension.
+- and static and dynamic views are presented sequentially, with execution occurring after structural analysis.
 ---

 ## Features